IDMNYU/audiolab/docs/synths.md

 A scan of the complete ARP 2600 Service Manual (119 pgs) can be found [here](https://github.com/CreativeInquiry/ARP-2600/blob/master/ARP-2600-Service-Manual-Complete-119pgs.pdf).

+A number of textbooks exist around electronic music / music technology that use the ARP 2600 in their examples.
+Samuel Ecoff's *Fundamentals of Music Technology: The ARP 2600 Synthesizer* is a great one.
+A PDF can be found [here](./arp_ecoff.pdf).
+The CD examples for the book can be found on Ecoff's [home page](https://samecoff.com/works.html).

 ### What makes an ARP an ARP?

 The ARP 2600 is: